ds-ultimate/click-captcha-laravel/README.md

 The CAPTCHA generates a 320x200 PNG image using PHP.
 The distracting squares and dashes make image processing approach difficult.

 Example generated image.
-The target circle is on the far right, middle:
+The target rectangle is on the right, between top and middle:

 ![alt tag](https://raw.github.com/ds-ultimate/click-captcha-laravel/master/example_image.png)